Lay Bet Calculator

 A lay bet is the inverse of a traditional back bet — when you lay a selection, you are betting that it will not happen.
 Instead of backing a horse to win, you lay it, meaning you profit if the horse loses but lose if it wins.
 This fundamental reversal transforms your role from punter to bookmaker.
 You are offering odds to other bettors (backers) and accepting their stake, much like a traditional bookmaker does.

 Lay betting represents a paradigm shift in how bettors approach wagering.
-While back betting has existed for centuries in the form of traditional bookmaking, lay betting only became accessible to the general public with the rise of betting exchanges in the late 1990s.
-Betfair, founded in 2000, revolutionized the betting landscape by creating a peer-to-peer platform where users could bet against each other rather than against a bookmaker.
+While back betting has existed for centuries in the form of traditional bookmaking, lay betting only became accessible to the general public with the rise of betting exchanges in the late 1990s and early 2000s.
+These peer-to-peer platforms revolutionized the betting landscape by allowing users to bet against each other rather than against a bookmaker.
 This innovation democratized what was previously only available to professional bookmakers and traders.

 The mechanics create a natural asymmetry that makes lay betting both powerful and risky.
 When you lay a selection at 4.0 odds, you're saying "I'll give you 3:1 odds that this won't happen."
 If someone accepts that offer with a £10 stake and the selection loses, you keep their £10 minus commission.
 But if it wins, you must pay them £30 (their £10 stake plus £20 winnings).
 This is why liability becomes the critical concept in lay betting — your potential loss is not limited to your stake, but rather to the backer's potential winnings.